Balthasar Bickel

 Balthasar Bickel (born December 19, 1965) is a Swiss linguist.
-Bickel is a specialist in linguistic typology and on Tibeto-Burman languages, especially languages of the Kiranti group.
+He combines fieldwork, typology, and evolutionary modelling and uses both experimental and observational methods.

 He is currently a professor at the Department of Comparative Language Science at the University of Zurich.
 Between 2002 and 2011, he taught at the Leipzig University in Germany.
 He received his graduate training at the Max Planck Institute for Psycholinguistics in Nijmegen and earned his doctoral degree from the University of Zurich.
 As a postdoctoral researcher, he spent several years at the University of California, Berkeley, where he became a close collaborator of Johanna Nichols.

-Bickel has made contributions to the study of tense and aspect, grammatical agreement and grammatical relations, morphological typology, phonological word domains, areal typology, linguistic relativity, and more recently to quantitative methods in language typology.
+Bickel has made contributions to the study of tense and aspect, grammatical agreement and grammatical relations, morphological typology, phonological word domains, areal typology, linguistic relativity, and to quantitative methods in language typology.
 He has done extensive fieldwork on a number of Kiranti languages of Nepal, especially Belhare, Chintang and Puma.
-He is co-editor of the journal Studies in Language.
+He is former co-editor of the journal Studies in Language.

+Research out of Bickel's lab suggests that with the spread of agriculture and a switch to softer foods the overbite common among children became more prevalent in adults resulting in an increase in labiodentals such as "f" and "v" in human language.